 Telstra Data Sharing Plans

-Australia’s largest telco has come to the data sharing game, allowing you to share data between mobile phones, tablets and Wi-Fi hotspots all across a single, easy to use plan.
+Australia’s largest telco has come to the data sharing game, allowing customers to share data between mobile phones, tablets and Wi-Fi hotspots – all across a single, easy to use plan.
 So how does it work, exactly?
 Telstra data sharing is done under the ‘Go Mobile’ phone plans:

-This brings the minimum cost for a shared plan to $80 a month, which equates to the $35 plan with a $40 shared plan, and the $5 data sharing SIM.
+This brings the minimum cost for a shared plan to $83 a month, which comprises of two $39 plans with the $5 SIM fee.
 For any more data, you can add $10 on top of that figure, and so on.
 Below is a snippet of the range of plans that Telstra gives you the ability to share data with.

 Vodafone Data Sharing Plans